Skip to Content

 Children learn best through play, so games are one of the best ways to introduce anger management concepts to kids.

-But, kids are also going to need plenty of real-life practice, which they’ll only get from being angry and working through it.
+But kids will also need plenty of real-life practice, which they’ll only get from being angry and working through it.

 Here are some anger games to try: